gear-foundation/vara-wiki/docs/api/sails-js/client-generation.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 sidebar_label: Client Generation
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Client Generation

 One of the key features of the `sails-js` library is its ability to generate working client code from IDL files.
-This page outlines the various options available to developers when using TypeScript.
-In short, client code can either be generated manually by parsing an IDL file or automatically with the `sails-js-cli` command-line tool.
+In particular for smaller projects or for application testing this approach offers a quick way for developers to start interacting with their application on Vara Network.

 ## Generation with `sails-js-cli`